DP 203: Data Engineering on Microsoft Azure

 Figure: What is Hadoop – Problems with Big Data

-So, the first problem is storing the colossal amount of data.
 Storing this huge data in a traditional system is not possible.
-The reason is obvious the storage will be limited to one system and the data is increasing in tremendous rate.
+The reason is obvious, the storage will be limited only to one system and the data is increasing at a tremendous rate.

-Second problem is storing heterogeneous data.
-Now we know storing is a problem, but let me tell you it is just one part of the problem.
+Now, we know storing is a problem, but let me tell you, it is just a part of the problem.
 Since we discussed that the data is not only huge, but it is present in various formats as well like: Unstructured, Semi-structured and Structured.
-So, you need to make sure that you have a system to store these varieties of data, generated from various sources.
+So, you need to make sure that, you have a system to store all these varieties of data, generated from various sources.

-Now, let’s focus on third problem, which is accessing and processing speed.
-The hard disk capacity is increasing but disk transfer speed or the access speed is not increasing at similar rate.
-Let me explain you this with an example: If you have only one 100mbps I/O channel and you are processing say 1TB of data, it will take around 2.91 hours.
-Now, if you have four machines with four I/O channel for the same amount of data, then it will take 43 minutes approx. Thus for me, accessing and processing speed is the bigger problem than storage of Big Data.
+The hard disk capacity is increasing but the disk transfer speed or the access speed is not increasing at similar rate.
+Let me explain you this with an example: If you have only one 100 Mbps I/O channel and you are processing 1TB of data, it will take around 2.91 hours.
+Now, if you have four machines with one I/O channel, for the same amount of data it will take 43 minutes approx. Thus, accessing and processing speed is the bigger problem than storing Big Data.

-Before understanding what is Hadoop, let us first look at the evolution of Hadoop over a period of time.
+Before understanding what is Hadoop, let us first look at the evolution of Hadoop over the period of time.

 When we were discussing about the problems, we saw that a distributed system can be a solution and Hadoop provides the same.
 Now, let us understand what is Hadoop.

 Hadoop is a framework that allows you to first store Big Data in a distributed environment, so that, you can process it parallely.
 There are basically two components in Hadoop: